-Ohio LLC – Forming an LLC in Ohio Guide
+Ohio LLC – How to Form an LLC in Ohio (5-Step Guide)

 If you wish to form an LLC in the state of Ohio, there are a number of steps you must take.
 Forming an LLC is one of the easiest and cheapest business entities to form.
 You must file Articles of Organization with the state of Ohio, and then follow some additional steps.
 All states have a similar process, but all differ slightly when it comes to needs and requirements.
 You can find the key steps below.

 - Get Professional Help in Creating Your Ohio LLC

 - What is an LLC & Why You Would Want an LLC in Ohio?